Asabeneh/30-Days-Of-Python/11_Day_Functions/11_functions.md

 ## 💻 Exercises: Day 11

 1. Declare a function _add_two_numbers_.
-It takes two parameters and it returns a sum.
+It takes two parameters and it returns a sum. def _add_two_number_(a,b): return a + b result = _add_two_number_(10,5) print(result)
-2. Area of a circle is calculated as follows: area = π x r x r.
+3. Area of a circle is calculated as follows: area = π x r x r.
 Write a function that calculates _area_of_circle_.
-3. Write a function called add_all_nums which takes arbitrary number of arguments and sums all the arguments.
+4. Write a function called add_all_nums which takes arbitrary number of arguments and sums all the arguments.
 Check if all the list items are number types.
 If not do give a reasonable feedback.
-4. Temperature in °C can be converted to °F using this formula: °F = (°C x 9/5) + 32.
+5. Temperature in °C can be converted to °F using this formula: °F = (°C x 9/5) + 32.
 Write a function which converts °C to °F, _convert_celcius_to-fahrenheit_.
-5. Write a function called check-season, it takes a month parameter and returns the season: Autumn, Winter, Spring or Summer.
+6. Write a function called check-season, it takes a month parameter and returns the season: Autumn, Winter, Spring or Summer.
-6. Write a function called calculate_slope which return the slope of a linear equation
+7. Write a function called calculate_slope which return the slope of a linear equation
-7. Quadratic equation is calculated as follows: ax² + bx + c = 0.
+8. Quadratic equation is calculated as follows: ax² + bx + c = 0.
 Write a function which calculates solution set of a quadratic equation, _solve_quadratic_eqn_.
-8. Declare a function named print_list.
+9. Declare a function named print_list.
 It takes a list as a parameter and it prints out each element of the list.
-9. Declare a function named reverse_list.
+10. Declare a function named reverse_list.
 It takes an array as a parameter and it returns the reverse of the array (use loops).

 ```py
 print(reverse_list([1, 2, 3, 4, 5]))